 African Union Agenda 2063 on Education

 Education in Africa is touted as the key to enlightenment and transformation of African society.
-Researcher’s argue for education as the most effective tool for education revolution to raise standard of living among the Indigenous Africans.
+Researchers argue for education as the most effective tool for education revolution to raise standard of living among the Indigenous Africans.
 According to Addaney (2018:181), the African Union’s (AU) Agenda 2063 is a well-developed comprehensive plan for the structural transformation of Africa which was adopted at the AU’s golden jubilee summit in 2013 (African Union Commission, Agenda 2063: The Africa We Want (Addis Ababa: African Union, 2015).
 It can be observed that Agenda 2063 is an ambitious and comprehensive blueprint for Africa.
-Zeleza (2015) aa cited by Addaney (2018:182) pointed out that it has been contended that the AU through its member states needs to integrate the Agenda into their national educational
+Zeleza (2015) cited by Addaney (2018:182) pointed out that it has been contended that the AU through its member states needs to integrate the Agenda into their national educational

 plans and initiate institutional as well as policy reforms at the national level to enhance access to quality and accessible basic and higher education. as stated by the African Development Bank (AfDB) in its 2011 vision document entitled, Africa in 50 Years’ Time, The Road Towards Inclusive Growth “If it invests in education and training to develop the potential of its youth, Africa could become one of the most dynamic and productive economies.